In this article

 Pour spout: Gooseneck | Temperature settings: No temperature control or hold | Volume: 0.6 liters

-While the Balmuda (maker of the very best steam toaster oven) comes in at a similar price point to the Stagg, it might be a better choice for those who don’t need or want a high-tech option.
-It’s similarly nice to look at but has only a simple on/off switch.
-The water heats up very quickly, in about a minute (likely due to the fact that it holds slightly less than the other gooseneck models on this list), but it’s still plenty big for a couple of mugs of tea at a time.
-The speed also means I can simply reheat as needed without worrying about temperature hold.
-The spout pours gently and evenly, the handle is comfortable to grip, and I particularly enjoy the light on the end of the handle that turns on when your water is heating and off and when it’s done.
+While the Balmuda (from the maker of our very favorite steam toaster oven) comes in at a similar price point to the Stagg EKG, it may be a better choice for those who don’t need or want a high-tech option.
+I think it’s similarly pleasing to look at but has only a simple on-off switch.
+The water also heats up very quickly, in about two minutes, both because it doesn’t need to home in on an exact degree like the Stagg EKG or the Bonavita and because it’s a bit smaller overall.
+Still, when full, it makes plenty of hot water for a couple of mugs of tea at a time.
+The speed also means I can simply reheat as needed without worrying about the exact temperature hold.
+The spout pours gently and evenly, it’s comfortable to grip, and I particularly enjoy the light on the end of the handle that turns on when your water is heating and off and when it is done.
 Finally, it has a fitted, rounded base, as opposed to the wider square base of the Stagg, so if you have limited counter space, this design choice can make a difference.

 Best less expensive simple gooseneck electric kettle